MQTT client examples

 The critical alarm should be cleared afterwards.

 Note that you did not have to handle any alarm IDs with the MQTT implementation.
-Cumulocity IoT will take over this part so that the device communication can be as easy as possible.
+Cumulocity will take over this part so that the device communication can be as easy as possible.

 Creating events